viseshrp/fewdly/README.md

 to some high-profile VCs, but we need a build a proof-of-concept first.
 Here is what needs to be done:

+## Getting started
+We've created a Django app for you called fewdly.
+We've provided the standard Django app structure, but we've left everything else empty for you to fill in.

+To get started, you can run

+`pip install -r requirements/base.txt`

+`pip install -r requirements/test.txt`

+This will install Django, Django Rest Framework, and some testing libraries.

 ## Models
 Let's get started with some models.
 We need to represent our data somehow.
 Think about what might be needed in a food app.
 Here are some ideas: